mylons/changemaker/README.md

 ## Discussion on run time and complexity

+#### General Design
+I chose to be minimalistic in my approach to this.
+The problem states returning primitives and built in data structures instead of built types.
+Also, since the logic of the combinations function is geared towards a list input of integers, and a sum to achieve, it seems pretty specific to the change problem.
+It is written in a way that the function could be graduated to it's own module/class, etc.

 #### Recursion
 I decided to do this recursively, because it's an interview question.
 You have to show off a little bit, if you can.
 This in turn exposed something I rarely run into in python, the recursion limit!
 Also, this